Mounties

 Special constables (S/Cst.)

-Employees of the RCMP have varied duties depending on where they are deployed, but are often given this designation because of an expertise they possess which needs to be applied in a certain area.
-For example, an Indigenous person might be appointed a special constable in order to assist regular members as they police an Indigenous community where English is not well understood, and where the special constable speaks the language well.
+Employees of the RCMP have varied duties depending on where they are deployed but are often given this designation because of the expertise they possess that needs to be applied in a certain area.
+For example, an Indigenous person might be appointed a special constable to assist regular members as they police an Indigenous community where English is not well understood, and where the special constable speaks the language well.

 They still perform this role today in many isolated northern communities and the RCMP has 122 special constables who are active, and they are drawn almost entirely from the same Indigenous communities that they serve.

-- From the early years of policing in northern Canada, and well into the 1950s, local Indigenous people were hired by the RCMP as special constables and were employed as guides and to obtain and care for sled dog teams.
-Many of these former special constables still reside in the north to this day and are still involved in regimental functions of the RCMP.
+From the early years of policing in northern Canada, and well into the 1950s, local Indigenous people were hired by the RCMP as special constables and were employed as guides to obtain and care for sled dog teams.
+Many of these former special constables still reside in the north to this day and are still involved in the regimental functions of the RCMP.
+Most pilots for RCMP aircraft, such as fixed-wing planes or helicopters, are special constables.

 Civilian criminal investigators (CCI)

 CCIs were implemented in 2021.
 They are civilian unarmed staff members, with limited peace officer status and are restricted from making physical arrests.
 CCIs have backgrounds in computer science or financial markets and are involved in specialized investigations.
-They participate in interviews, preparation of court documents and the searching of scenes.
+They participate in interviews, the preparation of court documents, and the searching of scenes.

 Civilian members of the RCMP

-While not delegated the powers of police officers, they are instead hired for their specialized scientific, technological, communications and administrative skills.
-Since the RCMP is a multi-faceted law enforcement organization with responsibilities for federal, provincial and municipal policing duties, it offers employment opportunities for civilian members as professional partners within Canada's national police service.
+While not delegated the powers of police officers, they are instead hired for their specialized scientific, technological, communications, and administrative skills.
+Since the RCMP is a multi-faceted law enforcement organization with responsibilities for federal, provincial, and municipal policing duties, it offers employment opportunities for civilian members as professional partners within Canada's national police service.
+Civilian members represent approximately 14 percent of the total RCMP employee population and are employed within RCMP establishments in most geographical areas of Canada.
+The following is a list of the most common categories of employment that may be available to interested and qualified individuals.

 - Administrative